For many, driving is part of their work duties. Given that motor vehicle

 liability might not apply.
 An employee might be considered liable for

 an accident if:

-- The employee was running a personal errand at the time the accident occurred,
+- The employee was tending to a personal matter at the time the accident

-even if it was during work hours or while he or she was driving the company vehicle
+occurred, even if it was during work hours or while he or she was driving

-- The employee was committing a crime at the time of the accident
+- The employee was committing a criminal act at the time of the accident

 Additionally, employers are not usually considered liable for car accidents

 caused while an employee was commuting to work, even if he or she was